Valor and Virtue: The Enduring Legacy of Maharana Pratap

-Maharana Pratap (9 May 1540 – 19 January 1597) was a Hindu maharaja (1572–97) of the Rajput confederacy of Mewar.
+Maharana Pratap (9 May 1540 – 19 January 1597) was a Hindu maharaja (1572โ97) of the Rajput confederacy of Mewar.
 He successfully defended his area against the Mughal emperor Akbar, and he is considered a hero in Rajasthan.

 Early Life

 He was born on 9 May 1540, in Rajasthan, India.
-His mother Maharani Javanta Bai Songara, the eldest wife of Maharana Udai Singh II.
+His mother Maharani Javanta Bai Songara, was the eldest wife of Maharana Udai Singh II.
 Due to a Mughal invasion, the family had to leave Chittor and settle in Goganda.
 Pratap wasn’t happy.
 He wanted to reclaim their land.

 According to that era’s norms, Udai Singh had 25 wives, and “more than a score of legitimate sons and daughters.”.
-However, his favorite was Jagmal, his second wife’s son, who he wanted to succeed him.
+However, his favourite was Jagmal, his second wife’s son, who he wanted to succeed him.
 Chiefs in the kingdom disagreed with Udai Singh.
 After his death, Jagmal was removed from the throne, and Pratap was given his ‘rightful’ place.
 Pratap became the 54th Mewar king.
 His only goal was to take Chittor back from the Mughals.

 Maharana Pratap and Akbar